qiskit-community/qiskit-experiments/docs/tutorials/fine_amplitude_calibration.rst

 has a small error :math:`d\theta` in the rotation angle then a sequence of :math:`n` gates will have a rotation error of :math:`n` * :math:`d\theta`.

-We will illustrate how the `FineXAmplitude` experiments works with the `PulseBackend`, i.e., a backend that simulates the underlying pulses with Qiskit Dynamics on a three-level model of a transmon.
+We will illustrate how the `FineXAmplitude` experiment works with the `PulseBackend`, i.e., a backend that simulates the underlying pulses with Qiskit Dynamics on a three-level model of a transmon.
 This simulator backend can be replaced with a standard hardware IBM Quantum backend.